Mistakes That Can Lead To Premature Furnace Replacement

 Neglecting Air Filters

 Running a furnace with dirty filters restricts airflow which causes hot air to build up in the furnace.
 Eventually it will overheat and engage a safety feature – the limit switch – which prevents the furnace’s burners from igniting.
-Repetitive overheating will likely lead to a breakdown and require furnace replacement.
+Repetitive overheating will likely lead to a breakdown and require Brighton furnace replacement.

 If you think that you may be putting your furnace through serious strain, schedule heating service to ensure that permanent damage has not occurred.
-As always, the best way to prevent premature furnace replacement is to have a certified HVAC technician inspect and tune-up your heating system annually.
+As always, the best way to prevent premature furnace replacement in Richmond Hill is to have a certified HVAC technician inspect and tune-up your heating system annually.
 Regular inspections and cleanings keep your heating system running safely and at peak efficiency.

 Stay warm and keep your furnace functioning!